 Our four intimate dining areas offer

 a comfortable, home-like setting with a pleasant atmosphere.
 Guests are welcome to join us for meals for only $7 - breakfast, lunch or dinner.
-The following menus are on a regular rotation starting with Fall/Winter Week 4 beginning Tuesday, October 31, 2017:
+The following menus are on a regular rotation starting with Spring/Summer Week 3 beginning Monday, April 16, 2018:

 Services include facility and equipment maintenance, laundry, housekeeping and janitorial.